-Perhaps that’s why I’m still seeing Greg: because he’s choosing to bring another person into his personal life and I get the easy parts of a relationship.
-I give him attention for an hour or so whenever he needs it, and I can go back to living my life.
+Perhaps that’s why I’m still seeing Greg: he’s choosing to bring another person into his personal life and I get the easy parts of a relationship.
+I give him attention whenever he needs it, and I can go back to living my life.
 It’s almost like we top each other up and can continue with our lives.

 Monogamy vs Polygamy

-Men are biologically programmed to mate with as many females as possible, increasing the chance to father offspring.
-That’s the deep primal truth.
+Historically, men were biologically programmed to mate with as many females as possible, increasing the chance to father offspring.

 Polygamy is now seen as exotic, something to be hidden from the neighbours.
 But You Me Her really opened the doors to the taboo.
 It features a husband who books an escort (Izzie) in an attempt to rekindle his marital sex life.
 His wife later starts to date Izzie and soon they create an arrangement where the three exclusively date each other.

 I think that I am Izzie in this situation.
-I’ve dabbled in arrangements and even thought about escorting, but I’ve never believed in monogamy.
-What if you miss someone perfect because you’re too busy watching tv with someone else?
+I’ve dabbled in arrangements and even thought about escorting, but I’ve never really believed in monogamy for myself.
+Maybe that’s why I tend to shove relationships as far away from me as possible.

-Before I lost my virginity, I dabbled with a couple of guys at university.
-Both of whom I regret because they were cringe-worthy.
-But I didn’t see anything wrong with having different bed buddies as long as I was safe (we never had sex so there’s the safety!).
+Before I lost my virginity, I dabbled with a couple of guys at university, both of whom I regret because they were cringe-worthy.
+But I didn’t see anything wrong with having different bed buddies as long as I was safe (we never had sex!).
 When I was with my first real boyfriend aged 20, I didn’t find it hard to stay faithful, but I did find it boring and monotonous.